pankhuri-s30/Ambulance-Planning-in-Atlanta/README.md

 This project uses Python 3.10 or higher.
 To install all needed packages, navigate to `backend/` and run `pip install -r requirements.txt`.

 ### Running the Flask app
-To run the Flask app in order to make the Backend RESTful API available for the UI, simply navigate to `backend/` and run `flask --app main run`
+To run the Flask app in order to make the Backend RESTful API available for the UI, simply navigate to `backend/` and run `flask --app main run` via terminal or command prompt

 ### Installing Frontend Packages
 In order to run the following available scripts, you must have the Node Package Manager (NPM) installed.
 Then, from command-line you can navigate to the `frontend/` directory and run any of the scripts described below.